 Figure 4: Improved Results with More Mini-STRs in the PowerPlex® 18E System.
 Extracted DNA (1ng) from a femur was amplified using the PowerPlex® 18E System.
 Amplification products were separated on the Spectrum CE System and analyzed using GeneMarker® HID Software for Spectrum CE Systems.

 In summary, the PowerPlex® 18E System is ideal for working with compromised samples—showing robust amplification in the presence of inhibitors and improved results when working with degraded samples due to the number of loci below 250bp.
-Download the poster using the QR code on page 16 or contact your local Promega representative to learn more about our latest 8-color PowerPlex® Systems.
+Download the poster or contact your local Promega representative to learn more about our latest 8-color PowerPlex® Systems.